AdobeDocs/experience-manager-learn.en/help/sites/integrations/analytics/collect-data-analytics.md

    The above code snippet will add an event listener by [pushing a function](https://github.com/adobe/adobe-client-data-layer/wiki#pushing-a-function) into the data layer.
 When the `cmp:show` event is triggered the `pageShownEventHandler` function is called.
 In this function a few sanity checks are added and a new `event` is constructed with the latest [state of the data layer](https://github.com/adobe/adobe-client-data-layer/wiki#getstate) for the component that triggered the event.

    After that `trigger(event)` is called. `trigger()` is a reserved name in Launch and will "trigger" the Launch Rule.
-We pass the `event` object as a parameter which in turn will be exposed by another reserved name in Launch named `event`.
+We pass the `event` object as a parameter which in turn is exposed by another reserved name in Launch named `event`.
 Data Elements in Launch can now reference various properties like so: `event.component['someKey']`.

 1. Save the changes.
 1. Next under **Actions** click **Add** to open the **Action Configuration** wizard.